Mehdi192002/Darija-Transliteration/docs/README.md

    ```python
    fp16=True  # In training arguments (Windows users: keep False)
    ```

-## 🤝 Contributing

-Contributions are welcome!
-Areas for improvement:
-- [ ] Add more diverse data sources (Twitter, TikTok, etc.)
-- [ ] Implement beam search decoding for better quality
-- [ ] Add sentiment analysis labels
-- [ ] Create web interface for easy access
-- [ ] Support for other Maghrebi dialects (Algerian, Tunisian)

-## 📄 License

-This project is open-source and available under the MIT License.

-## 🙏 Acknowledgments

-- **Google Gemini API**: For high-quality LLM-powered transliteration
-- **Hugging Face Transformers**: For the ByT5 model implementation
-- **Moroccan Darija Community**: For linguistic insights and validation

-## 📧 Contact

-For questions or collaborations, please open an issue on GitHub.

----

 **Note**: This project is part of a Master's program in Data Science and Analytics (2024-2025) - Natural Language Processing course.